-This course introduces the world€TMs major religious traditions.
+Corequisites: DRE 097 or C or better in ENG 110 This course introduces the world's major religious traditions.
 Topics include Primal religions, Hinduism, Buddhism, Islam, Judaism, and Christianity.
 Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.